Neg00d/SMB-ARCADE-EDITION/README.md

 + differnet score values
 + enemies are far more aggressive
 + MASTER MODE!!!
-+ water stages are actually fun now
-+ Luigi was named to Lario

 This ROM-Hack gives you the feeling of playing for your inserted coins, so every life counts - don't skip any stages, actually unless you're a extremly talented SMB-player of course ;P!